sruenwg/topojson-validation/packages/topojson-valibot/README.md

 Some requirements of the TopoJSON specification are not fully validated by these schemas.

-See the tests in the `test` folder (alongside the [`topojson-tests`](https://github.com/sruenwg/topojson-validation/tree/main/packages/topojson-tests) package which the tests rely on) for details on what cases are/aren't handled.
+See the [`test`](https://github.com/sruenwg/topojson-validation/tree/main/packages/topojson-valibot/test) folder (along with the [`topojson-tests`](https://github.com/sruenwg/topojson-validation/tree/main/packages/topojson-tests) package which the tests rely on) for details on what cases are/aren't handled.